-Suffering exists when the mind is attaching towards the selfless mind perception of an impermanent worldly life existence and identifying with the body and the modification of the mind as an individual being, and the state of the mind is constantly changing from good to bad, from bad to good, and this phenomena of impermanence ceaselessly happening in the mind wittingly or unwittingly.
-The mind is restless.
-That restlessness is an inevitable suffering, if the mind is identifying with the restless states of mind.
+Suffering exists when there is an idea of 'I' in the mind attaching towards the selfless mind perception of an impermanent worldly life existence, and identifying with the body and the modification of the mind as an individual being, and the state of the mind is constantly changing from good to bad, from bad to good, and this phenomena of impermanence ceaselessly happening with or without awareness of it.
+The mind is in a state of continuous restlessness.
+That restlessness is an inevitable suffering, if there's an idea of 'I' attaching towards and identifying with the restless states of mind.
 The mind is free from suffering, if it stands as a witness towards the restless states of mind without attachment or identification.

 Via the practice of Yoga Asana,

 Pranayama, concentration and meditation combining with the practice of renunciation and dispassion, it can help the mind to develop awareness,

 eradicate impurities, quite the modification of the mind and reduce the

 thought activities, so that the mind can observe the modification of the mind, of thoughts, feelings and sensations more easily,